The Van der Pol oscillator

-In this example, we show how to create a dynamics model in Engee that works according to the second order Van der Polye equation.
+In this example, we will show how to create a dynamics model in Engee that works according to the second-order Van der Pol equation.

-The van der Pol oscillator demonstrates the dynamics of a non-conservative system with a nonlinear damping character.
+The Van der Pol oscillator demonstrates the dynamics of not консервативной systems with nonlinear attenuation.

 This system can be described by the following equation:

-where $x$ is a coordinate (for example, the position of the oscillator), $\mu$ is the damping coefficient.
+where – coordinate (for example, the position of the oscillator), – damping coefficient.
 This model is used to study a wide variety of processes in biology and physics, including radio engineering and electronics.

-It has two separate integrators that are responsible for calculating the signals x1
+It has two separate integrators that are responsible for calculating the signals. x1 (coordinate) and x2 (speed).

-If we run this model with the argument $\mu = 1$, we see an auto-oscillating mode of operation with nonlinear damping.
-Let's load the model:
+If you run this model with the argument then we will see a self-oscillating mode of operation with nonlinear attenuation.
+Loading the model:

 if "van_der_pol_oscillator" in [m.name for m in engee.get_all_models()]